Thiruvananthapuram

 Present complex

-View of Sree Hanuman Swamy Temple complex, Pangode, Thiruvananthapuram A rare mixture of the rural and the urban, Pangode is located midway between Vazhuthacaud and Thirumala in Thiruvananthapuram.
-Sri Hanuman Swami temple although located within the military complex, still general public can easily access the temple and offer their prayers.
+A rare mixture of the rural and the urban, Pangode is located midway between Vazhuthacaud and Thirumala in Thiruvananthapuram.
+Although Sri Hanuman Swami temple is within the military complex, still the general public can easily access the temple and offer their prayers.
 This temple typically resembles the architecture of Kerala temples.
-With lots of trees and plants around, the temple provides a sense of having arrived kadalivanam of Swami.
+With lots of trees and plants around, the temple provides a sense of having arrived at Kadalivanam of Swami.
 On entering the temple, an idol of Hanuman swami to our left welcomes us.
 Before entering the temple, people worship and do circumambulation [pradakshina] for this particular idol and then enter the temple.
-This cool open space, dharshan of this particular idol and silence in the atmosphere itself will calm the mind and prepare the devotee for a peaceful experience.
+This cool open space, darshan of this particular idol, and silence in the atmosphere itself will calm the mind and prepare the devotee for a peaceful experience.

 Sri Hanuman Swamy

-He is in standing posture with right hand showing abhaya mudra and left hand rests in hip.
+He is in a standing posture with his right hand showing abhaya mudra and his left hand resting on his hip.
 A copper mace is placed beside him.
-Tail is above the head with a bell.
+The tail is above the head with a bell.
 Swami is always smeared with butter.
 His eyes are directly looking at the devotee and His kataksham falls directly on the devotee.

 Experience

-Lord who had boosted the strength and courage to great warriors of Army of yester years is giving the same to the present warriors of the day.
-Have darshan of the Lord who sure to revitalize the mind with fresh noble positive thoughts and reenergize yourself for the new challenges in life.
+Lord who had boosted the strength and courage of great warriors of the Army of yesteryears is giving the same to the present warriors of the day.
+Have a darshan of the Lord who is sure to revitalize the mind with fresh noble positive thoughts and reenergize yourself for the new challenges in life.